Thank you for your interest in the Science Museum Camera Club (SMCC)

-We are a group of photographers of all levels from beginner to advanced coming together to share experiences, know how, and learning.
-The Club has many activities that provide you a range of venues for improving your photography.
-The bigger opportunity is to join in group discussions or participate in group outings as you will find that fellow members are always ready to help.
+We are a group of photographers of all levels, from beginner to advanced, coming together to share experiences, know-how, and learning.
+The Club has many activities providing a range of venues for improving your photography.
+The bigger opportunity is to join in group discussions or participate in group outings, as you will find that fellow members are always ready to help.

 Overview of activities